intechsolutionstn/odoo-18-enterprise-custom/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

+**Educational Use License**: This project is provided for educational purposes only.
+Users must comply with Odoo's Enterprise licensing terms for any commercial use.

 ## 📞 Support